MIGRANT LABORER 1858 – 1920

 In Dec 1893, the Bureau of Pensions informs William the pension was “Submitted for rejection on the grounds of claimants declared inability to furnish any evidence to show the death of the widow of soldier.”
 Correspondence concerning his filing for a Civil War Pension continues though 1896.
 William never received a pension nor is there evidence that other claims had been made by the widow or other children.
 Why didn’t Joanna apply for a pension for her minor children?

-Deeper digging tells a different story.
+Deeper digging reveals a different story.
 Indications are Angeline and William separated by 1912.
-Listed in the 1917 Des Moines City Directory is William W. Bunyard.
-He is a teamster and is residing in the same area as his oldest son.
-It is not known if Wm is living alone or if he owns this home.
-Further, the 1920 Federal Census locates William living in Des Moines City on 12 January.
+Listed in the 1917 Des Moines City Directory is William W. Bunyard, a teamster residing in the same area as his oldest son Edward.
+It is unknown if Wm is living alone.
+The 1920 Federal Census locates William living in Des Moines City on 12 January.
 William Bunyard is listed as 54 years of age and born in MO ca 1866.
 He is sharing his rented home with Ella, his “wife.”
-Ella is age 47 and was born in WI.
+Ella is age 47 and was born in Wisconsin.
 William is a dishwasher in a restaurant while Ella is a waitress.
-Are William and Ella married and husband and wife?
+Are William and Ella married?
 There is no record of William’s divorce or of a second marriage.
-Who is Ella and where did William meet her?
+Who is Ella?
 Sadly, William had separated from his wife after 31 years of marriage and left her with a 5 year-old son and two teenage daughters.
-His adult children could not have been please with their father living with another woman.
+His adult children could not have been please with their father.

-CHILDREN of William Washington and Angeline Barnard Bunyard:
+CHILDREN of William Washington Bunyard and Angeline Barnard:

 - Edward Durwood Bunyard born 2 April 1882.